martywallace/tempest/README.md

 # Tempest.

 Tempest is a tiny PHP framework for developing small to medium sized websites and applications.
 It is a lightweight alternative to heavier frameworks like [Laravel](http://laravel.com/); for developers who only need basic routing and general project structure to get going.
+Tempest also includes some useful tools for front-end development; automatic TypeScript, JavaScript and SASS compilation and minifaction to name a few.

 ## Pre-requisites.